-Sabrina Conyers is an associate at Manatt, Phelps & Phillips, LLP, specializing in corporate transactions, real estate finance and tax law.
+Sabrina Conyers is a Senior Manager at Ernst & Young, LLP, specializing in partnership tax planning.
 Sabrina has an LLM in Taxation from NYU Law School (2010).
 She received her JD from Columbia Law School (2004) and her BA from Morgan State University (1999).
+Prior to joining EY, Sabrina practiced corporate, real estate and tax law at the law firms of Manatt Phelps & Phillips LLP and Weil, Gotshal & Manges LLP in New York City.
 In the nonprofit sector, Sabrina assists clients with the formation of nonprofit corporations and securing exemption from federal income taxation.
-She also provides general corporate counseling to nonprofit organizations advising them on a broad range of operating issues including corporate governance, mergers and acquisitions, joint ventures, structuring subsidiaries, grants management, program related investments and other tax issues.
-Sabrina also serves as a frequent lecturer on the legal issues facing nonprofit organizations.
-Sabrina lives with her husband, Justin Conyers and their two children in New Jersey.
+She also provides general corporate counseling advice to nonprofit organizations advising them on a broad range of operating issues including corporate governance, mergers and acquisitions, joint ventures, structuring subsidiaries, grants management, program related investments and other tax issues.
+Sabrina has been a frequent lecturer on the legal issues facing nonprofit organizations for various nonprofit organizations throughout New York City.
+Sabrina lives with her husband, Justin Conyers and their two children in Charlotte, North Carolina.

 Jeff DaPuzzo is a former advertising executive turned educator.
-Jeff currently divides his time as a 6th grade math teacher at Girls Prep Middle School, parent homemaker, freelance photographer and private investor.
-He was accepted into the NYC Teaching Fellows program in 2003 after an 18-year corporate career in marketing and advertising.
+He was part of the NYC Teaching Fellows program in 2003 after an 18-year corporate career in marketing and advertising.
 He has a BS in Business Administration from the University of Denver, and a MS in Education from Mercy College.
 He has been a Big Brother mentor, served as a volunteer teacher with the New York Civil Rights Coalition, and created a Books For Children project, which generated over 700 books for the St. Aloysius School in Harlem in 1999.
-He currently serves on the Vestry of his church and is chairman of his family’s private charitable foundation.
-Jeff lives in New York City with his partner Rob and daughter Hadly.
+Jeff is now a freelance photographer and lives with his husband and daughter in New York City.

-Nicole Nakashian is the Managing Director of Client Services at Agio Technology.
+Nicole Nakashian is the Chief Information Officer at Conifer Financial Services.
 She has been leading technology teams within the finance industry for over 10 years.
 Nicole earned a Bachelor of Arts degree in Communication from SUNY Albany, a MBA from Long Island University, is a certified Project Management Professional (PMP), and holds Series 7 and 63 licenses.
 Nicole lives with her partner in New York City and is the proud mother of twin girls, Madeline and Avery.